 Follow the clues provided to figure out which yoga pose you should strike at which piece of artwork at either the KSAT or Silk Mill.
 Snap a photo and send it to The Valley Om or post on social media and tag @thevalleyom for bonus points.
 All entries must be sent in by the end of International Yoga Day, June 21.

 Entry fee is $20, and from there you’ll receive the scavenger hunt clues, rules, and details.

 Did you know?

-Did you know that the artwork, educational programs, and community events along the KSAT are coordinated by a grassroots community-based 501(c)3 not-for-profit organization called the Karl Stirner Arts Trail Inc. (KSAT Inc.)?
-Initially created in 2016, KSAT Inc. accomplishes its mission through the work of an unpaid Board of Directors, a growing base of volunteers, and through the generosity of corporate and individual partners like you.
-Community support through volunteer efforts, donations, and sponsorships are the lifeblood of KSAT Inc.’s work and we are incredibly grateful for the past and continuing support of all of our partners.
+Did you know that the artwork, educational programs, and community events along the KSAT are coordinated by a grassroots community-based 501(c)(3) nonprofit organization called the Karl Stirner Arts Trail Inc. (KSAT Inc.)?
+Created in 2016, KSAT Inc. accomplishes its mission through the work of an unpaid Board of Directors, a growing base of volunteers, and the generosity of corporate and individual partners like you.
+Community support through volunteer efforts, donations, and sponsorships is the lifeblood of KSAT Inc.’s work, and we are incredibly grateful for the past and continuing support of all of our partners.

 To learn more about how you can get involved with the KSAT, visit www.karlstirnerartstrail.org